 Not too long ago, photographers would select non-camera-manufacturer brands primarily for the lower cost.
 Today, Sigma offers a compelling alternative from an image quality standpoint in addition to the, in this case, massive price difference between the review-time-closest Sony competitor.
 Though not a cheap lens, the Sigma 14-24mm f/2.8 DG DN Art Lens is an exceptional value.

 The Sigma 14-24mm f/2.8 DG DN Art Lens is compatible with all Sony E-mount mirrorless ("DN") cameras, including both full-frame ("DG") and APS-C sensor format models, and a Leica L-mount version is also available.
-Sigma provides a limited 1-year limited warranty, and Sigma USA provides a 3-year limited warranty extension.
+Sigma provides a 1-year limited warranty, and Sigma USA provides a 3-year limited warranty extension.

 The reviewed Sigma 14-24mm f/2.8 DG DN Art Lens was online-retail sourced.